 This is because the drum would just roll back and forth for a while.
 Then it would roll over a few times, then go back to the back and forth motion.

 After a call to the manufacturer assured us that it was designed to work that way, we let it do its job.
 And sure enough, our laundry came out just fine.

 How To Use A Washer/Dryer Combo

-Some RVers put a portable drying rack in their shower for this purpose.
+Some RVers put a portable drying rack in their shower or outside on their rear ladder for this purpose.
 This allows you to wash more loads while air drying them as they are done with the wash cycle.

 What Is The Best RV Washer And Dryer?

 This is the Splendide washer/dryer in our bedroom: